 4. Connect local ownership and capacity to sustain improvements in child development.
+2. Include: committed to reaching and including the most vulnerable children.
 5. Challenge laws, systems and practices that perpetuate child poverty and vulnerability.
+3. Empower communities to plan and manage their own process of transformation.
 6. Adapt to the contexts where we work to solve complex issues.
 SAFEGUARDING Across all elements of our work, we ensure a consistent "do no harm" approach with any stakeholder involved with our programmes.
 Our three pillars to safeguarding - protecting, reporting and responding - are common imperatives in everything we do, every day.
 Our office in Cambodia complies with World Vision International's safeguarding standards and systems, integrated in all functions across the organisation, from our national office in Phnom Penh to the most remote community we serve.
 The latest assessments indicated a high level of compliance with our global standards, paving the way for zero tolerance to safeguarding gaps in East Asia.

-WE ARE PARTNERS In 2024, we have 3 million reasons to be thankful.
+WE ARE PARTNERS

+In 2024, we have 3 million reasons to be thankful.
 This year's achievements wouldn't have been possible without the unwavering support of all our partners, in Cambodia and abroad.
 Thanks to them, we were able to broaden our impact and serve 3 million children, to continue building a prosperous future for Cambodia.
 The following pages acknowledge the significant role played by the various line ministries of the Royal Kingdom of Cambodia, development partners, United Nations agencies, private sectors, international non-governmental organisations (INGOs), and civil society organisations (CSOs) to provide life-changing opportunities to the most vulnerable.
-Thankful for a long-standing engagement with the Royal Government of Cambodia and its line ministries Ministry of Foreign Affairs and International Cooperation Ministry of Social Affairs, Veterans and Youth Rehabilitation Ministry of Education, Youth and Sport Ministry of Labour and Vocational Training Ministry of Agriculture, Forestry and Fisheries Ministry of Economy and Finance The Council for the Development of Cambodia (CDC) Ministry of Health Ministry of Rural Development Ministry of Cults and Religion Ministry of Interior Ministry of Environment

-WE ARE PARTNERS

-Thankful for our impactful partnerships

-with the international development community in Cambodia
+Thankful for a long-standing engagement with the Royal Government of Cambodia and its line ministries Ministry of Foreign Affairs and International Cooperation Ministry of Social Affairs, Veterans and Youth Rehabilitation Ministry of Education, Youth and Sport Ministry of Labour and Vocational Training Ministry of Agriculture, Forestry and Fisheries Ministry of Economy and Finance The Council for the Development of Cambodia (CDC) Ministry of Health Ministry of Rural Development Ministry of Cults and Religion Ministry of Interior Ministry of Environment WE ARE PARTNERS Thankful for our impactful partnerships with the international development community in Cambodia Government